OfficeDev/outlook-dev-docs/docs/add-ins/outlook-on-send-addins.md

 }
 ```

-To learn more about how to add a recipient to the CC line and verify that the email message includes a subject line on-send, and to see the APIs you can use, see the [Outlook-Add-in-On-Send sample](https://github.com/OfficeDev/Outlook-Add-in-On-Send).
+To learn more about how to add a recipient to the CC line and verify that the email message includes a subject line on send, and to see the APIs you can use, see the [Outlook-Add-in-On-Send sample](https://github.com/OfficeDev/Outlook-Add-in-On-Send).
 The code is well commented.

 ## See also